daniel-molina/visualequation/README.md

 $ python3 -m pip --version

-should give the same valid output (the current last version of pip).
+should return the current last version of pip.

 ### Installing visualequation